 deltamethod defines different types of negatives that can be used to manage your Google AdWords account in order to receive better traffic.
 Recall the SEA topic ‘negatives’ to understand the different types of negatives.
 In this article we will show you how to implement standard, inline, punk, and match type negatives.
 All negatives are by default deactivated.
 To activate the various negatives, click the “Negatives” tab in the respective template (see create template, keywords and URLs).

 In all templates activate standard negatives by changing the setting to “on” in the negatives tab of the according template.
 Then, all negatives that you have inserted in the tables column “negatives” will apply (see fill data into new table).
 Thereby standard and Inline negatives will be activated, because these are the types that are usually filled into table columns.

 Inline negatives have to be set manually like standard negatives.
 Insert these negatives into the corresponding tables.
 They are applied once you set the Standard negatives to “on” in the “Negatives tab” of the template.

-Punk negatives are only available in templates that consist of two tables, where at least one of the tables is of the type “Category”, “Verbs” or “Attribute”.
-If activated punk negatives use this templates keywords as negatives for its parent template.
-A parent template is the template that contains the same campaign defining table without additional support tables.
+Punk negatives are available in non-standalone templates for which a corresponding standalone template is existing.
+The corresponding standalone template is the template that contains the same campaign defining table without additional support tables.
 If activated punk negatives use this templates keywords as negatives for the standalone template.
 The Campaign Suite does this fully automatically.
 In contrast to standard and inline negatives it’s not necessary to enter any of these negatives into tables.